rolfbjarne/autoformat/README.md

 code style of the repository (unless you want the default code style in .NET).

 Once the .editorconfig file is in place, the next step is to fix all the code style issues in the repository.
-If you're only fixing whitespace issues, the following command can fix the entire repository (when executed from the root of the repository):
+If you're only fixing formatting issues, the following command can fix the entire repository (when executed from the root of the repository):